SpektraSystems/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     az group deployment create --resource-group $resourceGroupName --template-file "$HOME/studentfiles/armtemplate/azuredeploy.json"
     ```

-    >**Note**: Give the value of **Resource Group name** from the **Environment details** tab
+    >**Note**: Take the values for **ResourceGroupName** from the **Environment details** page credentials section.

-    >**Note**: This command is designed to prompt us to enter the resource group name and Azure region (location) we want to deploy our resources to.
+    >**Note**: This command is designed to prompt us to enter the resource group name, DeploymentID and Azure region (location) we want to deploy our resources to.
 The script then takes our inputs and passes them as parameters to the Azure CLI command that calls our recently uploaded template file.

     >**Note**: If you've extracted the student files in a different directory than the one indicated in 'Before the hands-on lab' Task 2.2, you will get an error similar to *'[Errno 2] No such file or directory: '/home/username/studentfiles/armtemplate/azuredeploy.json'*.
 In this case, you should replace $HOME/studentfiles/armtemplate with the path of the directory you chose.